Open Accessibility Menu

 A Surprise Finding

-Recalling her conversation with Dr. Deucher about the coronary calcium scan, Betty said they were both fairly confident it would return a very low score.
+Recalling her conversation with Dr. Deucher about the coronary artery calcium scoring, Betty said they were both fairly confident it would return a very low score.
 To everyone’s surprise, the number came back much higher than Betty and her doctor anticipated: in the 500s.

-After Betty’s catheterization, she learned that the primary artery to her heart was 95% blocked.
-She needed open heart surgery, which took place the very next day.
+After Betty’s heart catheterization, she learned that the primary artery to her heart was 95 percent blocked.
+To restore blood flow to her heart, she needed open-heart surgery, which took place the very next day.

-Betty’s open heart surgery was followed by extensive cardiac rehabilitation—32 sessions—at Southwest General.
-The cardiac rehab staff were determined to help Betty reach her goal to hike through Egypt, a goal Betty achieved in February 2024 on a bucket list trip with her husband.
-She was even able to hike up Mount Sinai – three hours uphill and three hours back down.
-“The whole team in rehab was phenomenal,” Betty says.
+Betty’s open-heart surgery was followed by extensive cardiac rehabilitation—32 sessions—at Southwest General.
+During this time, the Cardiac Rehabilitation staff were determined to help Betty reach an important personal goal: to hike through Egypt on a bucket-list trip with her husband.
+In February 2024, Betty achieved this goal, and she was even able to hike up Mount Sinai–three hours uphill and three hours back down.
+“The whole team in Cardiac Rehab was phenomenal,” Betty says.

-Dr. Deucher is an advocate for the calcium score test.
-“Coronary artery disease, heart disease is the number one killer of men and women in the country as well as the world, so it is a very important test that we have in our armamentarium,” he says.
-“It's the best non-invasive test to assess people [thought] to have blockages in their arteries.”
+Dr. Deucher is an advocate for cardiac calcium scoring.
+“Coronary artery disease, heart disease, is the number one killer of men and women in the country as well as the world, so it is a very important test that we have in our armamentarium,” he says.
+“It's the best non-invasive test to assess people thought to have blockages in their arteries.”

-About the Calcium Score Test at Southwest General
+About Coronary Artery Calcium Scoring at Southwest General

-Southwest General offers the coronary artery calcium score test at no cost for patients at our main campus.
+Southwest General offers coronary artery calcium scoring at its Main Campus at no cost for patients.
 Patients do need an order for the test from their provider, but it can be from a primary care provider and not necessarily from a cardiologist.
 The test takes just a few minutes; there are no injections or fasting requirements, and patients can return to normal activities immediately after testing is completed.
 Learn more about the test here.